An Austrian Alps Snowshoe Adventure

 For dinner I had a soup by the name of Speckknodel Suppe and Wiener Schnitzel.
 Speckknodel is dumplings with pieces of bacon) and is a specialty in the Tyrol area of Austria.
 It’s quite interesting because the Tyrolean cuisine is simple; I’ve read that they were not rich and since they lived in the mountains and valleys in the Alpine areas they farmed.
 A lot of their cuisine has flour, milk and cheese.
 Wiener Schitzel is breaded chicken and what’s funny is in the U.S. we have a chain called Wienerschnitzel that is actually the world’s largest hot dog chain.
 I would recommend both of those for dinner if you eat there.

 We stayed in an 8 bunk room that night, we were fortunate to get there early enough to get the bottom bunks.
 The people who took the beds at the top came later and left before us.
-I would advise to bring a sleeping bag liner.
+I would advise to bring a sleeping bag liner and a blow up pillow.

 Instead of heading back the same way, we headed up the mountain side to another valley.
 The climb up was quite icy and we did put on our snowshoes until later.
 Once we hit the ridge it was much warmer because the sun was beating down on us.
 There were portions where I second guessed my next step because we were on steep and icy terrain.
 As we finally descended into the valley on the other side the snow was perfect fluffy and we had a bit of fun on this portion of the hike.